The harbor at Vineyard Haven was

-James West , still keeper in 1843, reported that the tower
+James West , still keeper in 1843, reported that the tower and

-a boat, which prevented him "from rendering assistance to the many vessels that get
+prevented him "from rendering assistance to the many vessels that get

 ashore in this neighborhood."
 The keeper pointed out that the bluff on

 The station was rebuilt in 1846.
 A round stone tower and a

-stone Cape-style keeper's house were constructed about 1,000
+stone Cape-style keeper's house were constructed about 1,000 feet

-inspection referred to the tower as "somewhat leaky."
+the tower as "somewhat leaky."